step-security-bot/tickspot.js/README.md

   ```
 The getEntry method returns a promise with the response data from the tickspot API or with your custom output data handled with the callback.

+- updateEntry

+   The updateEntry method will update the entry information from the parameters passed, this method needs:
+   - entryId: required*
+   - date:  optional.
+It does not allow update to future dates
+   - hours: optional.
+Time spent on this task.
+   - notes: optional.
+Entry description
+   - task_id: optional.
+   - user_id: optional.
+It will be ignored if the user is not an administrator
+   - billed: (boolean) optional.
+If it is true, the entry will be blocked

+    Optionally, you can add a callback to handle the response data from the tickspot API.

+     For example:
+     ```javascript
+  ...
+  const dataCallback = (dataResponse) => {
+     console.log(dataResponse);
+   };

+   const data = {
+    entryId: '101152129',
+    date: '2022-01-20',
+    hours: 1,
+    notes: 'Update entry test',
+    taskId: 14541850,
+    userId: 337683,
+    billed: true,
+  };

+  client.entries.updateEntry(data, dataCallback);

+ The updateEntry method returns a promise with the response data from the tickspot API or with your custom   output data handled with the callback.
 ## Development

 ## Code of conduct